Joining

 Integer.
 Enables or disables guaranteed aggregate accuracy when running groupby queries in multiple threads.
 Default is 0.

-When running a groupby query, it can be run in parallel on a plain index with several pseudo shards (if pseudo_sharding is on).
-A similar approach works on RT indexes.
+When running a groupby query, it can be run in parallel on a plain table with several pseudo shards (if pseudo_sharding is on).
+A similar approach works on RT tables.
 Each shard/chunk executes the query, but the number of groups is limited by max_matches.
 If the result sets from different shards/chunks have different groups, the group counts and aggregates may be inaccurate.
 Note that Manticore tries to increase max_matches up to max_matches_increase_threshold based on the number of unique values of the groupby attribute (retrieved from secondary indexes).
 If it succeeds, there will be no loss in accuracy.

 However, if the number of unique values of the groupby attribute is high, further increasing max_matches may not be a good strategy because it can lead to a loss in performance and higher memory usage.
 Setting accurate_aggregation to 1 forces groupby searches to run in a single thread, which fixes the accuracy issue.
 Note that running in a single thread is only enforced when max_matches cannot be set high enough; otherwise, searches with accurate_aggregation=1 will still run in multiple threads.